GIScience/ors-map-client/README.md

 `{path to ors-map-client}/build/webpack.base.conf.js` to resolve file paths correctly.

 To debug the application you must run it in [`dev` mode](#set-up-and-run).
-For better debugging in your browser install the [VueJS devtools](https://github.com/vuejs/vue-devtools#installation) extension.
+For better debugging in your browser install the [Vue.js devtools](https://github.com/vuejs/vue-devtools#installation) extension.
 After doing that, open the application in the browser and press F12 and select the tab `Console`, `Vue` or `Sources` (and then expand e.g.: `webpack://src`).